smartdevicelink/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

 #### Mobile Implementation Details

 1. If both `supportedPortraitStreamingRange` and `supportedLandscapeStreamingRange` are not set or set to `nil/null` by the developer, then the mobile library will support all `VideoStreamingCapabilities` returned by the module.
 This is done to ensure that streaming works as intended for developers who don't update the library to add the `supportedPortraitStreamingRange` and `supportedLandscapeStreamingRange` parameters.
 2. To disable either `supportedPortraitStreamingRange` or `supportedLandscapeStreamingRange`, the developer has to set a `VideoStreamingRange` with the `minimumResolution` and `maximumResolution` set to `0` width and `0` height.
 A `disabled` init was added to the iOS library to make this easier for developers.
+If the developer chooses to disable both `supportedPortraitStreamingRange` and `supportedLandscapeStreamingRange`, video will not stream.
 3. If `supportedPortraitStreamingRange` is not set or was set to `nil/null` then the library will assume that all `VideoStreamingCapabilities` with a portrait aspect ratio are supported.
 The same is true if `supportedLandscapeStreamingRange` is not set; the library will assume that all `VideoStreamingCapabilities` with a landscape aspect ratio are supported.

 #### Resolution Switching